-Venture capital is a space where going with the hot hand isn’t the smartest move.
-Nearly 18% of first-time funds nab an internal rate of return (IRR) of 25% while later funds only exceed that number about 12% of the time, according to Pitchbook research.
+Venture capital is a space where strong early returns can reverse in a hurry.
+Nearly 18% of first-time funds nab an internal rate of return (IRR) of at least 25%, while later funds only exceed that number about 12% of the time, according to Pitchbook research.

 Newer managers - defined here as having three or fewer funds under their belt- have some inherent advantages.
-They frequently have spun out of larger funds, bringing years of experience working with and learning from the heavy hitters at large firms.
-They’re highly motivated with the knowledge that the IRR of their early funds is the key indicator of success that makes it possible to recruit new LPs and increase check sizes from follow-on LPs for their subsequent funds.
-They can bring innovative new ideas to the table by striking out on their own, helping recognize trends that more established funds may be too large to react to quickly.
+They frequently have spun out of larger funds, bringing years of experience honing their craft at large firms.
+Additionally, these newer managers can bring innovative new ideas to the table by striking out on their own, helping recognize trends that more established funds may miss.

-Here’s three more reasons why emerging managers consistently hit home runs:
+Here are four more reasons why emerging managers tend to hit home runs:

 Smaller Check Sizes

 The math is more favorable for smaller funds.
 A smaller fund means smaller checks, which naturally makes generating higher returns a little easier.
 You’re more likely to exit at $100 million than something like $1 billion.
 When you scale up a fund size, you either have to invest in more companies or make bigger investments.
 The former stretches your human capital, and the latter could put you in a much different market from where you’ve found prior success.